t-core-one/oca-stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 Configuration
 =============

 #.
+Go to "Inventory > Settings" and select the 'Inventory Discrepancy Control' option to block the inventory validation.
+This should be done for each company.
+#.
 Go to "Inventory > Warehouse Management" > Warehouses" or to "Inventory >
    Warehouse Management" > Locations".
 #.
 Modify the "Maximum Discrepancy Rate Threshold" either in a Warehouse or